ameliaemahizer/OnlineBookSubscription/README.md

 28	Horton Hears a Who!
 Dr. Seuss	14.99	9780394800783	Children's<br>
 29	Northanger Abbey	Jane Austen	6	9780486414126	Romance<br>

-## Refactoring Implementation
-* All members were involved in different parts of the implementation.

-1. The database is now connected to all parts of the code.
-Professor Vora helped us with the query codes.
-Amelia helped identify data tables and update them.
-Ji implemented the data connection codes into the SearchController class, and Mackenzie implemented the data connection codes into the LoginView class.
-2. We have deleted unused classes such as UserFinance, OnlineBookSubscription, SocialMedia, ExternalReview, and SearchInterface.
-3. We removed the unnecessary comments among the codes in HomePageView and those in Search and Login packages.
-Those were coded heavily previously.
-4. Mackenzie deleted the UniqueID parameter in Login.
-5. All of the view classes are consistent when it comes to code.
-6. We added setter methods into model classes that initially only have getters, such as UserModel and BookModel.

-## Design Patterns Implementation
-mzc5994 - Mackenzie Cane: <br>

-- **Template:** Reader, Author, BookReviewer, LoginInterface
-- **Input Feedback:** LoginInterface, LoginView, PurchaseBookController, PostReviewController, DiscussionBoardController, SearchView

-ake5280 - Amelia Emahizer: <br>

-ajf6238 - Aidan Fitz: <br>

-- **Decorator:** PaymentDecorator, PaymentImplementation, Payment, DebitCredit, ApplePay, PayPal, ShoppingCart
-- **Shopping Cart:** PurchaseBookController

-jcf5517 - Jack Fitzgerald: <br>

-jkz5262 - Ji Zhang: <be>

-- **Strategy:** BookModel, TitleSearch, AuthorSearch, Genre Search, PriceSearch, SearchBookInterface
-- **Filter:** SearchBookController

 ## Team Involvement Log
 ### Implemented Use Case 4 and Final Implementations